Rhymney Railway: Cylla branch

-On 30 May 1895 the Cylla branch was authorised.
+On 30 May 1895 the Cylla branch was authorised by the Rhymney Railway Act 1895 (58 & 59 Vict. c. xxxv).
 It took some time to be made ready, the first section opening on 1 August 1906, serving a Powell Duffryn colliery.
 The complete branch did not open until 1909.
 It diverged from the Rhymney main line at Ystrad Mynach, occupying the fork between the main line and the Penalltau line, and running northwards to Cylla and Penrhiwfelin, a total of 2 mi 13 ch.
 The line was for mineral traffic only and never carried passengers, but there was a miners' service.

 Ordnance Survey maps for 1919, 1921–22 and 1938 show a Penrhiwfelin Halt at the head of the branch.

 The line closed in 1991 after the end of coal winning at Penallta Colliery.

 Barry Railway

 In 1896 the Barry Railway began an invasion of the Rhymney Railway's territory.
 It had been opened with the object of providing competition for the mineral traffic of Cardiff Docks and the Taff Vale Railway, which together suffered from severe congestion, and in the view of their customers, high rates and poor service.
 The Barry founded new docks at Barry itself, and opened a line from the Rhondda to Barry in 1889.

-On 7 August 1896 the Barry Railway got an Act for a Rhymney branch; it was to be a prodigious extension, running form a junction with its main line near St Fagans, turning northeast and crossing the River Taff near Taffs Well, following closely the original line of the Rhymney Railway to Penrhos Upper Junction, and then striking north and crossing the Rhymney valley to join the Brecon and Merthyr Railway.
+On 7 August 1896 the Barry Railway got the Barry Railway Act 1896 (59 & 60 Vict. c. cxciii) for a Rhymney branch; it was to be a prodigious extension, running form a junction with its main line near St Fagans, turning northeast and crossing the River Taff near Taff's Well, following closely the original line of the Rhymney Railway to Penrhos Upper Junction, and then striking north and crossing the Rhymney valley to join the Brecon and Merthyr Railway.

 The Barry Railway's Rhymney branch opened for freight traffic on 1 August 1901.
 The further line to cross the valley and join the B&M line was opened for goods and mineral traffic on 2 January 1905.
 Three years later, 1 1/4 million tons of coal were taken from the Rhymney system down to Barry.

 The Barry Railway had asked for running powers over the Rhymney Railway and over the Taff Bargoed Joint line but these were refused, except for powers into Caerphilly station.

 The Barry's new line opened for goods and mineral traffic on 1 August 1901, but in the meantime, on 25 July 1896, the Barry had returned to Parliament for even more ambitious powers: to continue the line from Penrhos Junction to join the Brecon and Merthyr Railway, by crossing the Rhymney Valley by a large viaduct at Pwll-y-pant.

 This extension line opened for goods and mineral traffic on 2 January 1905.